awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ### DB Parameter Formula Variables<a name="USER_FormulaVariables"></a>

-Formula variables return integers\.
+Each formula variable returns integer or a Boolean value\.
 The names of the variables are case sensitive\.

 AllocatedStorage
 Returns the size, in bytes, of the data volume\.